monicalaura/city-at-a-glance/README.md

 ## Getting Started

+Use your db credentials in the generic .env file.

+Run npm install.

-First, run the development server:
+Run the development server:

 ```bash
 npm run dev